 A group visit allows a large number of people the easiest exposure to practice at the Center, but it takes place outside of normal practice times.
 To experience practice in the company of sangha members, students or group participants might be asked to attend a sitting individually or by two's or three's.
 Anyone taking part in such a visit will be expected to participate in the formal rounds of meditation without fidgeting or distraction.

-If you are a teacher, professor, or group leader, and you would like your students or participants to come individually or in very small groupings, email the Center at least one month before the first of such visits is going to occur, and speak with the Head of Zendo to determine the advisability of such visits for your particular students or participants.
+If you are a teacher, professor, or group leader, and you would like your students or participants to come individually or in very small groupings, email the Center at least one month ahead of time to determine the advisability of such visits for your particular students or participants.
 Again, while there is no charge for such visits, a small donation to the Center is wholly appropriate.